rabbitmq/rabbitmq-website/site/configure.md

 ### <a id="config-file-intro" class="anchor" href="#config-file-intro">Introduction</a>

-While some settings in RabbitMQ can be tuned using environment variables, most are configured using a [configuration file](#config-file), usually named `rabbitmq.conf`.
+While some settings in RabbitMQ can be tuned using environment variables, most are configured using a [main configuration file](#config-file), usually named `rabbitmq.conf`.
 This includes configuration for the core server as well as plugins.
+An additional configuration file can be used to configure settings that cannot be expressed in the main file's configuration format.
+This is covered in more details below.

-The sections below cover the syntax, [location](#config-file-location), how to configure things to which the format isn't well-suited, where to find examples, and so on.
+The sections below cover the syntax and [location](#config-file-location) of both files, where to find examples, and more.

-Prior to RabbitMQ 3.7.0, RabbitMQ config file was named `rabbitmq.config` and used an [Erlang term configuration format](http://www.erlang.org/doc/man/config.html).
-That format is [still supported](#config-file-formats) for backwards compatibility.
-Those running 3.7.0 or later versions are **highly recommended** to use the [new style format](#config-file).

 ### <a id="config-file-location" class="anchor" href="#config-file-location">Config File Locations</a>